MirageNet/Mirage/doc/docs/guides/development-servers/google-cloud.md

 ![connect to instance](/img/guides/development-servers/google-cloud/08-connect-to-instance.jpg)

-## Setting up the linux instance
+## Setting up the Linux instance

 When you first connect you will need to set up a few things

-1) First update the list of packages
+1) First, update the list of packages
 ```sh
 sudo apt-get update
 ```